nboughton/go-roll/README.md

   - K(h|l)x: Kh1, Kl2 etc. Keep highest or lowest n dice.
   - Xn,n...: X9,10 etc. Explode any dice in the set

-These can be chained with a string like 4d10Kh3X10Kl1 to produce and end result.
+These can be chained with a string like 4d10Kh3X10Kl1 to produce an end result.

 There are a few example applications in the cmd/ folder.